rodrygo03/Single-Cycle-Processor/README.md

     brew install icarus-verilog    # On macOS

 3. Compile and Simulate
+    ```bash
-    ```bash compile.sh
+    bash compile.sh

 ## References
 - `Processor-datapath.pdf`: Provides the hardware schematic used in the design.
-- ARM Quick Reference Guide: Used to understand the instruction set and processor architecture.
+- `ARM-v8-Quick-Reference-Guide.pdf: Used to understand the instruction set and processor architecture.